zukixa/cool-ai-stuff/README.md

 <sup>*: This list solely covers all providers I know that are out there, and actually functioning.
 They have been mentioned before elsewhere, but they're all collected now in one spot.</sup>

 #### AI Chat Websites / "Potential gpt4free Providers":
+<sup>If you decide to reverse a site from the list below, it would be a great community service for you to add your code to xtekky's gpt4free github, as it is best to share your sources :)</sup>
 | Website      | A Reverse-Engineer's Notes         | Additional Info |
 |--------------|------------------------------------|-----------------|
 | https://chat.getgpt.world/ | Google reCAPTCHA is used                | GPT-3.5-16k at best              |